The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 If you ended the relationship with the narcissist, then you have triggered a massive narcissistic injury by way of rejection and abandonment, two of the narc’s biggest fears.

 The reason they devalue you, crush your self-esteem and keep you bonded to them is ultimately because that’s the only way they know how to stop you from abandoning them.
 In addition to that, how dare you reject them!
-They are the most perfect one, therefore any discard should rightfully be coming from them not you.
+They are the most perfect ones, therefore any discard should rightfully be coming from them not you.

 Either way, they’ve justified that you deserve to be punished!